domsinclair/vtlgen/assets/help/general.md

 Every function is accessible from the home page which acts as a navigation hub.

+As this was designed primarily as a development tool it is better suited to use on a desktop / laptop screen.

 <br>
 <div id="datageneration" tabindex="-1"></div>

 ### Data Generation and Visualisation